 Broadly, I study how the body influences the brain and mind—specifically, how the body (e.g., the gut, inflammation, interoception, stress) can “bottom-up” influence social affective processes across the lifespan.
 My research program examines:

-how the brain and body work together to generate, represent, and regulate bodily signals (sometimes called allostasis, the integration and predictive use of physiological signals from the autonomic nervous system, immune system, metabolism, etc.),
+how the brain and body work together to generate, represent, and regulate bodily signals (sometimes called allostasis, how the brain integrates and makes predictions with physiological signals from the autonomic nervous system, immune system, metabolism, etc.),

-how these bodily signals play a role in the generation of affect—how good/bad, activated/relaxed we feel,
+how these bodily signals, via the brain, play a role in the generation of affect—how good/bad, activated/relaxed we feel,

 how these bodily signals, via affect, can inform and contribute to our emotions, social cognitions, and everyday decisions and behaviors, and finally